PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch03/Readme.md

 ```

 Make sure the app model in the App Host has the correct configuration - either using the local running emulator, or the Docker container if the container is running.

+The database is created on startup of the application (see the `ApplicationServices` class, in the method `CreateOrUpdateDatabaseAsync`).

 ## Codebreaker diagrams